noetl/noetl/documentation/docs/reference/keychain_token_refresh.md

 ## 6) Error handling and retry

-Token refresh failures are represented as structured tool outcomes, allowing tool-level `eval` to decide:
+Token refresh failures are represented as structured tool outcomes, allowing task policy rules to decide:

 - retry for transient failures (timeouts, 429, 5xx from token provider)
 - fail fast for permanent auth failures (invalid_grant, invalid_client, 401)

 Important:
-- retries for refresh happen within the tool’s normal retry policy (tool-level `eval`)
+- retries for refresh happen via task policy (`then.do: retry`) and/or tool-internal retry knobs (implementation-defined)
 - the runtime should avoid repeated refresh storms (use jitter/backoff and global cache keys)

 ---